dotnet/templating/docs/template-resolution-for-dotnet-cli.md

 Template group is set of templates with same `groupIdentity` defined in template.json.
-In case group identity is not set, the template is treated as individual template groups.
+In case group identity is not set, the template is treated as a template group on its own.

 `dotnet new --list` and `dotnet new --search` show the list of template groups, not all the templates.

-Templates in template group:
+Templates in a template group:
 -   can have different languages (all the languages are shown in ‘Language’ column in table listing)
--   can have different short name: in this case short names can be equally used as synonyms in command input and will be shown in comma separated list in table listing.
+-   can have different short names: in this case the short names can be equally used as synonyms in command input and will be shown in comma separated list in table listing.
--   assume to have same type, name, author, and tags (classification).
+-   are assumed to have the same type, name, author, and tags (classification).
 When showing the group, the information from the template with highest ‘precedence’ value will be shown; however, the template group will be considered as match if at least one template from the group is a match.
 For